Community Profile: Coachella

 10% of households in the city of Coachella have more than one person per one room of their housing unit, above average for the county's overcrowding rate of 7.3%.

 88% of households in the city of Coachella are living in the same housing unit as they were one year ago, slightly above average for the county's stability rate of 85.7%.

 Homeownership rates have fluctuated in the city of Coachella over the most recent group of 5-year estimates.
-65% of households are homeowners, 10% above the average for the state of California, and just above the national and Riverside County averages.
+65% of households are homeowners, 10% above the average for the state of California, and just above the Coachella Valley and national averages.

 Select a community to the right of the graph to see how home-ownership rates compare to the city of Coachella.

 38% of the households in the city of Coachella are non-English speaking households.
 This is relatively high compared to the average across other Coachella Valley places where 11% of households are non-English speaking.

 There are 32 healthcare institutions in the city of Coachella, well below the number of institutions in other cities such as Palm Springs (245), Palm Desert (292) and Rancho Mirage (147) .
 Select a community to the right of the map, or hover over the map to see how the number of healthcare institutions vary by community.

 The city of Coachella has a relatively low number of financial institutions for the Coachella Valley.
 There are 2 financial institutions in the city of Coachella, compared to 30 in Palm Desert and 12 in Palm Springs.
 Select a community to the right of the map, or hover over the map to see how the number of financial institutions vary by community.